Is the Paleo Diet Biblical?

 Can a diet that is based on evolutionary suppositions improve the health of people when it is diametrically opposed to the very things the Bible teaches?
 I think not.

 When we start limiting the variety of foods we are eating, however, we are in effect limiting our access to the potential nutrients those foods contain.
-Vegetables, fruits, beans, seeds, and grains were created by God for our enjoyment from the beginning of time.
+God created Vegetables, fruits, beans, seeds, and grains for us to enjoy from the beginning of time.
 These foods contain important nutrients that are often low in people’s diets, including iron and folate.

 The reasoning behind the paleo diet ignores this fact.
 And when you start with a faulty foundation, you are likely to come to faulty conclusions.